 A speech-language pathologist can suggest tips to help others communicate with you.
 For example, loved ones can:

 If speaking gets difficult, consult your physician.
-If you have choking, coughing fits, or pneumonia, seek medical assistance right once.
+If you have choking, coughing fits, or pneumonia, seek medical assistance right away.

 Call us at +91-9076972161